 Listen also to the haunting Sanctus of the Requiem:

-Berlioz’s opera Benvenuto Cellini may be anti-clerical and almost Nietzschean in its celebration of the super-man, but it contains many sublime moments, is eminently tuneful, and is indeed superior to most of the major Italian operas that came later in the nineteenth century and which dominate the programs of opera houses today (sample some of its musical beauty beginning at 2:05 here):
+Berlioz’s opera Benvenuto Cellini may be anti-clerical and almost Nietzschean in its celebration of the super-man, but it contains many sublime moments, is eminently tuneful, and is indeed superior to many of the major Italian operas of the nineteenth century and which dominate the programs of opera houses today (sample some of its musical beauty beginning at 2:05 here):

 Berlioz did relish the spectacular sounds that could be achieved with massive orchestral forces, but he was much more than a musical showman.
 His gift for melody, his mastery of orchestration, his genius for musical drama, his bold originality, and the uniqueness of his style place him in the front ranks of the great composers.
 Loving him, it turns out, is quite easy, even for conservatives.